-Although Austin has a sizeable network of bicycle lanes and wide shoulder lanes, several gaps exist where roadways are too narrow to accommodate bicyclists and motorists side-by-side in the same lane.
+Although Austin has a sizeable network of bicycle facilities, several gaps exist where roadways are too narrow to accommodate bicyclists and motorists side-by-side in the same lane.
 It is a considerable challenge to expand existing roadways to accommodate bicycles in a separate lane, so a need exists for planning and engineering tools that allow for motorists and bicyclists to share narrow roadways safely.
-One potential tool to meet this need is the "Bicycles May Use Full Lane" sign, which can be erected alongside narrow streets at little cost.
+One potential tool to meet this need is the "Bicycles May Use Full Lane" sign, which can be installed alongside narrow streets at little cost.

-The sign's message encourages bicyclists to ride in the center of the motor vehicle lane and alerts motorists to the potential presence of bicyclists.
+The sign's message is meant to encourage bicyclists to ride in the center of the motor vehicle lane and alerts motorists to the potential presence of bicyclists.
 A version of this sign is included in the newly released 2009 Manual of Uniform Traffic Control Devices (MUTCD), the national standard for all regulatory traffic signs, markings, and lights.
 At the time this research was conducted, the 2009 MUTCD had not yet been released, so a text-only regulatory sign was designed to display the message "Bicycles May Use Full Lane".

 The primary goal of this study was to determine what effect, if any, "Bicycles May Use Full Lane" signs have on bicyclist and motorist safety.
 Therefore, pre- and post-implementation data for each of two study sites was compared to determine if an improvement in safety occurred.
-Safe bicyclist behavior was defined as: (1) bicyclists rode in the middle of the lane when on the road and (2) bicyclists did not ride outside of the traffic lane (e.g. on the sidewalk or in off-street driveways).
-Additionally, safe motorist behavior was defined as: (1) motorists gave adequate space to bicyclists when passing, (2) motorists did not encroach on adjacent lanes when passing, and (3) motorists made complete lane changes when passing.
+Safe bicyclist behavior was defined as: (1) bicyclists rode in the middle of the lane when on the road and (2) bicyclists did not ride outside of the traffic lane (e.g. on the sidewalk or driveways).
+Additionally, safe motorist behavior was defined by two factors: (1) motorists gave adequate space to bicyclists when passing and (2) motorists did not encroach on adjacent lanes when passing.